Vital Farms Inc

 Disclosure of Pollution Risks from Manure

-The company states that 100% of animal litter and manure produced by its farm network was managed according to a nutrient management plan.
-However, it does not disclose waste conversion into fertiliser or biogas.
+The company produced approximately 69,793 tonnes of animal litter and manure, all managed according to a nutrient management plan.
+However, it does not disclose any conversion of manure into fertiliser or biogas.
+Additionally, the company does not discuss conducting risk assessments to identify high-risk locations.

 0.25/1.25